|

 inside, but this onea fine-looking elf, taller than most

-of the females, but lean, and with a thick mane of white hairappeared
+of the females, heavily built, and with a thick mane of white

-to be in favour.
-Golradir watched the executioner unbuckle the
+hairappeared to be in favour.
+Golradir watched the executioner

-sword belt from her first victim and present it to the newcomer.
+unbuckle the sword belt from her first victim and present it to

-He must be their new field commander, the poor orc,
+the newcomer.
+He must be their new field commander,

 Nor do I, said Legolas.
 And that gives us a